 Copyright and Licensing

-The author(s) guarantee that the contribution is original and unpublished and that it is not being evaluated in another journal(s);
+The author(s) guarantee that the contribution is original and unpublished and that it is not being evaluated in other journal(s);

-The journal is not responsible for the opinions, ideas and concepts expressed in the texts, as they are the exclusive responsibility of their author(s);
+The journal is not responsible for the opinions, ideas and concepts expressed in the texts, as they are the sole responsibility of their author(s);

-Editors reserve the right to make textual adjustments and adapt the article to the rules of the publication.
+Editors reserve the right to make textual adjustments and adapt to the publication's rules.

-The authors grant IJAMB the copyright, with the simultaneous work licensed under a Creative Commons Attribution License, which allows the sharing of the work with the recognition of authorship and initial publication in this journal.
+Authors retain copyright and grant the journal the right of first publication, with the work simultaneously licensed under Creative Commons Attribution-NonCommercial 4.0 International. which allows the sharing of work with recognition of authorship and initial publication in this journal.

 This license allows others to remix, tweak and build upon your work non-commercially, and while new works must give you proper credit and may not be used commercially, users are not required to license such derivative works. under the same terms.